 Location.
 40° 30.389′ N, 86° 50.64′ W. Marker is in Battle Ground, Indiana, in Tippecanoe County.
 Marker is on Battleground Avenue.
+Located along the walk from the parking area for the Tippecanoe Battlefield memorial to the Visitor Center.
 Touch for map.
-Located along the walk from the parking area for the Tippecanoe Battlefield memorial to the Visitor Center.
 Marker is in this post office area: Battle Ground IN 47920, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 The Battle of Tippecanoe (a few steps from this marker); The Methodist Camp (within shouting distance of this marker); Tippecanoe Battlefield Memorial (within shouting distance of this marker); Stricken Down in the Performance of Duty (within shouting distance of this marker); World War I Veterans Memorial (approx. 0.4 miles away); Prophet’s Rock (approx. 0.4 miles away); Prophet’s Town (approx. 1.1 miles away); Tecumseh Trail (approx. 3.1 miles away).
 Touch for a list and map of all markers in Battle Ground.

 Also see . . .
 Potawatomi 'Trail of Death' Route.
-More information regarding the route and history behind it.
-(Submitted on March 22, 2008, by Craig Swain of Leesburg, Virginia.)
+More information (Submitted on March 22, 2008, by Craig Swain of Leesburg, Virginia.)

 Credits.
 This page was last revised on January 13, 2019.
-This page originally submitted on March 21, 2008, by Christopher Light of Valparaiso, Indiana.
-This page has been viewed 3,137 times since then and 2 times this year.
+It was originally submitted on March 21, 2008, by Christopher Light of Valparaiso, Indiana.
+This page has been viewed 3,429 times since then and 94 times this year.
 Photos: 1, 2, 3. submitted on March 21, 2008, by Christopher Light of Valparaiso, Indiana. • Craig Swain was the editor who published this page.